2025 in Cage Warriors: Cage Warriors 197

-Cage Warriors 197: Unplugged is an upcoming mixed martial arts event promoted by Cage Warriors that will take place on November 21, 2025, in Manchester, England.
+Cage Warriors 197: Unplugged was a mixed martial arts event promoted by Cage Warriors that took place on November 21, 2025, in Manchester, England.

 Background

 A Cage Warriors Lightweight Championship title unification bout between current champion Samuel Silva and interim title holder Omar Turgarev was scheduled to headline the event.
 However, Silva was forced to withdraw due to injury and Turgarev rescheduled to face Omiel Brown at Cage Warriors 198.

 As a results, a featherweight bout between Damon Wilson and Aiden Lee was scheduled to serve as the new headliner.
-However, the bout was shifted to the co-main event when the event promoted as a welterweight bout between Anthony Orozco and Evaldo dos Santos to served as the main event.
+However, the bout was shifted to the co-main event when the event promoted as a welterweight bout between Anthony Orozco and Evaldo dos Santos to serve as the main event.
+In turn, Santos pulled out due to not being medically cleared and the bout was cancelled.
+Therefore, the bout between Lee and Wilson was promoted to new headliner again.

 Cage Warriors 198

-Cage Warriors 198: Manchester is an upcoming mixed martial arts event promoted by Cage Warriors that will take place on November 22, 2025, in Manchester, England.
+Cage Warriors 198: Manchester was a mixed martial arts event promoted by Cage Warriors that took place on November 22, 2025, in Manchester, England.

 Background

-An interim Cage Warriors Lightweight Championship bout between interim title holder Omar Turgarev and Omiel Brown is scheduled to headline the event.
+The event was headlined by an interim Cage Warriors Lightweight Championship bout between interim title holder Omar Turgarev and Omiel Brown.

 Cage Warriors 199

-Cage Warriors 199: Newcastle is an upcoming mixed martial arts event promoted by Cage Warriors that will take place on December 6, 2025, in Newcastle, England.
+Cage Warriors 199: Newcastle was a mixed martial arts event promoted by Cage Warriors that took place on December 6, 2025, in Newcastle, England.

 Background

-A Cage Warriors Flyweight Championship bout between current champion Shajidul Haque and Nicolas Leblond is scheduled to headline the event.
+The event was headlined by an interim Cage Warriors Welterweight Championship bout between Sean Clancy Jr. and Melvin van Suijdam.

-An interim Cage Warriors Welterweight Championship bout between Sean Clancy Jr. and Melvin van Suijdam is scheduled to serve as the co-main event.
+A Cage Warriors Flyweight Championship bout between current champion Shajidul Haque and Nicolas Leblond co-headlined the event.